Weeks-UNC/shapemapper2/README.md

 - To run all unit and end-to-end tests, run `internals/test/run_all_tests.sh`.
   This should take about 5-15 minutes. (optional)

-- See [Building](docs/building.md) if the provided binaries do not run on your platform.
+- Alternatively, you can build ShapeMapper if the provided binaries do not run on your platform.
+  Building is relatively straightforward using conda.
+See [Building](docs/building.md)

 <!-- #### -->